 All of this can make deciding what to look for when buying wood glue become a difficult task.
 To help you make this decision easily, we have prepared this comprehensive buying guide highlighting the key features of the best wood glues in 2021.

 What Is Wood Glue?

 Wood glue is a type of adhesive primarily used to bond together slabs of wood.
 It has extensive uses in woodworking and carpentry, though many people also prefer keeping a bottle handy at home to help in fixing broken items around the house.
 You just need to apply a thin layer to the surface of one wooden panel before joining it with the other.
-Once the glue is completely dry, your pieces will be fused together as if they were never separated to begin with.
+Once the glue is completely dry, your pieces will be fused together as if they were never separated, to begin with.

 There are many types of wood glues, each with different features and bonding properties.
-Some wood glues can also be used to bond together other materials, including glass, stone, ceramics, fabric, and metal.
+Some wood glues can also be used to bond together with other materials, including glass, stone, ceramics, fabric, and metal.
 You should be aware of how you intend to use your wood glue before making a purchase.

-What Are The Different Types of Wood Glues?
+What Are the Different Types of Wood Glues?

 Before you go out to buy wood glue for your project, you should know about the different types.
 Each kind of wood glue offers its own advantages for the builder using it.

 Also known as white glue, PVA wood glue is the most common type of wood glue available in most hardware stores.
 The name “white glue” comes from the color of the glue before curing.
 Once the glue dries, however, it becomes transparent, making it perfect for mending broken items.
 The cure time for PVA wood glues is usually quite low, with the glue drying the fastest at room temperature.
 However, most are not food-safe and not ideal for hardwoods and tropical woods as they contain a lot of oil which hinders the glue’s bonding ability.